 Sarah Whelden’s approach to cinematography always puts the story first.
 It starts with asking “why” before ever considering “how.”

-Sarah’s award-winning cinematography portfolio spans 15 years and comprises commercials, music videos, documentaries, and narrative.
-She has lensed eight feature films and numerous short films that have premiered at prestigious festivals worldwide.
-She is set to premiere her dark comedy Sweet Talkin’ Guy at the Sundance Film Festival in January of ‘25.
-Her thriller Tight had it’s world premiere at SXSW in March of ’24, where it was quickly recognized by Harper’s Bazaar as one of Ten Can’t Miss Films at the festival.
+Sarah’s award-winning cinematography portfolio spans 15 years and comprises commercials, music videos, documentaries, and narratives.
+She has lensed eight feature films and numerous short films that have premiered and screened at Sundance, SXSW, Fantasia, and many other prestigious festivals worldwide.

 Over the summer of ‘24 Sarah wrapped principal photography on the adventure dramedy feature, Song Of The Bigfoot, starring Rhys Darby, Tre Hale, Baron Vaughn, Vivian Bang, and Brenda Strong.
 She followed this up with the coming of age romance film set in Bangor, Maine - Their Town, directed by Katie Aselton and starring Ora Duplass and Chosen Jacobs.